The

 his apprenticeship, he returned to his birthplace, Mark Neukirchen,

-Germany, but imigrated soon after to the United States, eventually
+Germany, but immigrated soon after to the United States, eventually

 settling in Nazareth, Pennsylvania, where there was a thriving German

 community.
-Here he established his guitar building business, building
+Here he established his business, building the gut-strung

-the gut-strung European guitar but with the the innovation of using
+European guitar but with the innovation of using x-bracing under

-x-bracing under the soundboard.
-Carrying on the family business,
+the soundboard.
+Carrying on the family business, Martin's descendants

-Martin's descendants saw the demand for a new style of guitar, one
+saw the demand for a new style of guitar, one which could generate

-which could generate a larger volume of sound and blend well with
+a larger volume of sound and blend well with much louder banjos,

-soundboard.
-These two elements together produce the desired characteristics
+elements together produce the desired characteristics of the modern

 Through the years and continuing today, musicians have voiced their